ML-Bioinfo-CEITEC/genome_browser/Documentation.md

 This folder contains all the HTML templates that are rendered, using jinja2 syntax.

 ### secrets.py
 This file contains all the secrets of the app, **do not share this file in any public way**.
-If you want to update the secrets.py file, upload the new version to the `genome-browser-secrets-bucket` on gcp.
+If you want to update the secrets.py file, upload the new version to the `genome-browser-secrets-bucket` on GCP.

 ### requirements.txt
 This file contains all the required packages for the app.
 If you update the app with new dependencies, update this file and push it to github.
-Updating the file can be done with the command `pip freeze > requirements.txt`
+Updating the file can be done with the command `pip freeze > requirements.txt` in the `api` folder

 ### html_content.py
 This file contains specific text areas of the website, which can be directly modified.